 Case (2023) describes herding breeds as particularly vulnerable to movement-triggered responses when arousal is high.
 Once thresholds are lowered, even relatively minor movement can provoke intense chase behaviour, as described in differential 4 above.

-Differential 8: Abnormal repetitive or compulsive behaviour
+Differential 7: Abnormal repetitive or compulsive behaviour

 Abnormal repetitive behaviours are stress-related responses often caused by arousal dysregulation, sensitisation and pain, where the behaviour becomes internally reinforcing without resolving emotional distress.
 Framing the behaviour as herding risks normalising a maladaptive pattern; reframing it as an abnormal repetitive behaviour supports prioritising rehearsal prevention, emotional regulation, and welfare-led intervention.
+To find out more about abnormal repetitive behaviours, please see this article: A deep dive into repetitive behaviour in border collies.

-Neurochemical modulation and response to SSRIs
+Neurochemical modulation and response to anxiolytic medication

 SSRIs can lower baseline arousal, reduce anxiety-driven hypervigilance, and improve impulse control (Overall, 2013).
 Clinically, this reduction in arousal often allows owners and practitioners to “reach” the dog during moments of rising excitement or stress, where previously the dog was over threshold and unable to respond.
 High emotional arousal is known to impair learning and cognitive processing (LeDoux, 1996; Overall, 2013), and reducing this arousal can make behaviour modification possible for the first time.

 The effectiveness of SSRIs in many car-chasing cases further supports the view that fear, anxiety, and/or abnormal repetitive behaviour processes are core differentials, rather than traffic chasing being a simple expression of herding instinct or prey drive.
-In particular, fluoxetine’s documented efficacy in reducing compulsive and repetitive behaviours in dogs aligns with the presentation seen in Border Collies whose traffic lunging escalates over time, generalises to multiple triggers, and persists despite negative consequences.
+In particular, fluoxetine’s documented efficacy in reducing compulsive and repetitive behaviours in dogs aligns with the presentation seen in border collies whose traffic lunging escalates over time, generalises to multiple triggers, and persists despite negative consequences.

 From a neurobiological perspective, SSRIs are understood to modulate serotonergic systems involved in mood regulation, impulsivity, and behavioural inhibition.
 Their clinical utility in traffic chasing cases is therefore consistent with a model in which arousal dysregulation, emotional conflict, and internally reinforcing motor patterns maintain the behaviour.
 Medication, where indicated, should always be viewed as an adjunct to careful management and emotion-led behaviour modification, not a standalone solution.